History of the Evansville Philharmonic Chorus

 In May 2008, the EPC welcomed Dr. Dennis Malfatti, Director of Choral Activities at the University of Evansville as its new Director.
 During the 2008-09 season the Chorus performed a sing-along Messiah in Evansville and Oakland City, Indiana (December 2008), were featured in a tribute to Rodgers & Hammerstein musicals (February 2009), and performed the colossal Alexander Nevsky by Prokofiev (March 2009).
 Under Dr. Malfatti’s direction the Chorus continued to grow in numbers and artistic quality.
 In 2009-10 the Philharmonic featured the Chorus in the season finale to its 75th anniversary season with a performance of Beethoven’s Symphony No. 9 “Choral”.

-In July 2012, Andrea Drury, Vocal Music Director for North High School, was appointed Conductor of the EPC, now consisting of 125+ members.
-The EPC will be featured in many programs throughout the 2012-2013 season, including the Fall Choral Concert in November, “Peppermint Pops” and “Handel’s Messiah by Candlelight” in December, “Mancini Magic” in February 2013, and the Classics season finale in April: ”Verdi Requiem”.
+In July 2012, Andrea Drury, Vocal Music Director for North High School, was appointed Conductor of the EPC, now consisting of 100+ members.
+The EPC is featured in many programs throughout the season, including “Peppermint Pops”, “Handel’s Messiah by Candlelight” in December and a Spring Concert.